Expressing QFT in terms of QM with single extra dimension and classical hidden variable field

 It is generally assumed that the key problem with quantum mechanics is a problem with measurement.
 After all, apart from measurement, we have deterministic unitary evolution, while measurement outcome is random.
 Besides, in the absence of measurement, unitary evolution is well defined, while in case of measurement, there is no agreed upon definition as to what constitutes measurement as such.
 Finally, the unitary evolution can be viewed as local if we are concerned about field operators as opposed to actual states described over a hypersurface.
 On the other hand, measurement is distinctly non-local.

 While the above points are legitimate, I don't agree that they are the most crucial things that make quantum mechanics quantum.
-After all, some proposals have been made as to how to model the measurement: Bohamian mechanics (for example, \cite{Bohm1}), GRW model (see \cite{GRW1} and \cite{GRW2}), etc. While said proposals are non-local, Newtonian mechanics was non-local as well.
+After all, some proposals have been made as to how to model the measurement: Bohmian mechanics (for example, \cite{Bohm1}), GRW model (see \cite{GRW1} and \cite{GRW2}), etc. While said proposals are non-local, Newtonian mechanics was non-local as well.
 Thus, our need for locality is due to \emph{empirical} evidence for relativity as opposed to what our classical intuition \emph{demands}.
 Therefore, as long as said theories claim to match conventional predictions -- which they do -- the empirical evidence can't falsify them, which is all we need.
 Perhaps more serious problem is that lack of falsification doesn't amount to a proof: after all, there is no agreement which of those several theories, if any, takes place in nature.
 That, again, is nothing new: people before Newton were facing these same problems, yet they weren't claiming that they should abandon classical logic.
-The consensus among conventional scientists is "impossibility" of reconciling quantum physics with classical intuition; but what we have here is not impossibility at all, just lack of knowledge.